Skip to main content

 sudo systemctl status ontree

-You can also run OnTree itself in a Docker container:
+You can also run TreeOS itself in a Podman container:

 version: '3.8'